astrinxit66/training-lit-html/README.md

 # Setup a dev environment
-- Pull the project
+- `cd` to the where you want to have the project
+- Clone this project by `git clone https://github.com/astrinxit66/training-lit-html.git`
-- Go to project's root folder and execute `npm install`
+- Go to project's root folder (`training-lit-html` by default) and execute `npm install`
 - Execute `npm install && npx @pika/web`

 # Start